IAEA-NDS/endf-parserpy/docs/source/guide/accelerated_parsing_and_writing.rst

 The result of the successful compilation is a file named similar to ``cpp_endf.cpython-39-x86_64-linux-gnu.so`` in the ``build`` directory.
-Being still in this directory, you can start an interactive Python session and test whether the module can be properly imported:
+Being still in this directory, you can start an interactive Python session and test whether the module can be imported:

 .. code:: Python